 MoonShine

-To address the lack of open-source solutions for predicting, re-creating, and manipulating moonlight cycles, I developed the software-hardware system MoonShine.
+To address the lack of open-source solutions for predicting, re-creating, and manipulating moonlight cycles, I developed MoonShine, a software–hardware system for simulating moonlight ground illuminance in the laboratory.
+MoonShine was designed for ecological and behavioral experiments that require realistic or experimentally modified nocturnal lighting conditions.

 MoonShineR